 By: Amanda Wiegert , LMHC

-Here are 5 ways recognize whether your relationship with food is unhealthy:
+Here are 5 ways recognize if you have an unhealthy relationship with food:

 You don’t trust yourself around food